YorkoMark/hello-world/README.md

 # hello-world
-My first repository on GitHub
+This is my first repository on GitHub.
-I love beer and fried chicken
+I love beer and fried chicken.
-Please send some
+Please send some.
+Thanks.